 Research Centers

-Lamont-Doherty Earth Observatory, Zuckerman Institute for Mind, Brain, and Behavior, Columbia Nano Initiative.
+Lamont-Doherty Earth Observatory, the Zuckerman Institute for Mind, Brain, and Behavior, and the Columbia Nano Initiative.

 Institutional Strengths